10G-EPON: Asymmetric (10/1G-EPON)

 The asymmetric 10/1G-EPON appear less challenging than the symmetric option, as this specification relies on fairly mature technologies.
 The upstream transmission is identical to that of the 1G-EPON (as specified in IEEE standard 802.3ah), using deployed burst-mode optical transceivers.
 The downstream transmission, which uses continuous-mode optics, will rely on the maturity of 10 Gbit/s point-to-point Ethernet devices.

 Efficiency

 Like all EPON networks, 10G-EPON transmits data in variable-length packets up to 1518 bytes, as specified in the IEEE 802.3 standard.
-These variable-length packets are better suited to IP traffic than the fixed-length, 53-byte cells used by other Passive Optical Networks, such as GPON.
+These variable-length packets are better suited to IP traffic than the GEM frames used by other Passive Optical Networks, such as GPON which is designed for multiple traffic types including ATM, Ethernet, T1 and POTS.
 This can significantly reduce 10G-EPON's overhead in comparison to other systems.
 Typical 10G-EPON overhead is approximately 7.42%.
 Typical GPON overhead is 13.22%.
 This high data-to-overhead ratio also enables high utilization with low-cost optical components.